Modern Chinese Film and Theatre (PG)

 Chinese film is big business, both in terms of the box office and the academic industry of books, journals, and university programmes that it has inspired.
-Chinese studies departments now routinely run courses on cinematic China, with the familiar “greats” of Fifth Generation filmmaking taking pride of place in the curriculum, followed closely by the impressive achievements of the Sixth and Post-Sixth generations.
-This course takes a more innovative, interdisciplinary approach, and situates Chinese film in its wider cultural context.
-Although cinema provides the unifying thread of the course, experimental theatre, avant-garde art, and popular texts are all drawn in to create a more revealing picture of how different cultural discourses interact on the Chinese scene.
+Chinese studies departments now routinely run modules on cinematic China, with the familiar “greats” of Fifth Generation filmmaking taking pride of place in the curriculum, followed closely by the impressive achievements of the Sixth and Post-Sixth generations.
+This module takes a more innovative, interdisciplinary approach, and situates Chinese film in its wider cultural context.
+Although cinema provides the unifying thread of the module, experimental theatre, avant-garde art, and popular texts are all drawn in to create a more revealing picture of how different cultural discourses interact on the Chinese scene.

-The course is structured around different moments in China’s recent cultural history – from the root-seeking movement to avant-gardism, and from new realism to the seemingly unstoppable march of the popular – and it analyses how these impulses have articulated themselves across a range of interlinked cultural forms.
+The module is structured around different moments in China’s recent cultural history – from the root-seeking movement to avant-gardism, and from new realism to the seemingly unstoppable march of the popular – and it analyses how these impulses have articulated themselves across a range of interlinked cultural forms.
 This focus on different artistic movements allows for a more sophisticated and nuanced understanding of Chinese film than that provided by approaches based on themes or the oeuvre of individual directors.
 The syllabus is regularly updated so as to ensure that it keeps pace with China’s changing film industry; and alongside several established classics, it gives students an opportunity to explore a variety of rarer and more recent materials.

 The module is deliberately wide in scope and is suitable for students from a range of academic backgrounds.
-For students from Chinese-speaking countries or graduates of Chinese studies programmes, the course offers training in film theory and methodology, and provides a point of entry into one of the most exciting and fast-moving disciplines in the China field.
-The course also welcomes students – with or without a film studies background – who wish to study film from mainland China alongside some of the many screen studies options available at SOAS.
+For students from Chinese-speaking countries or graduates of Chinese studies programmes, the module offers training in film theory and methodology, and provides a point of entry into one of the most exciting and fast-moving disciplines in the China field.
+The module also welcomes students – with or without a film studies background – who wish to study film from mainland China alongside some of the many screen studies options available at SOAS.
 No knowledge of Chinese is required (all films screened are subtitled in English), and extensive contextualization is provided throughout.

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-By the end of the course, students can expect to be well-versed in approaches, methodologies, and theories of cinema, and to have acquired skills in applying these models to the interpretation of film from mainland China.
+By the end of the module, students can expect to be well-versed in approaches, methodologies, and theories of cinema, and to have acquired skills in applying these models to the interpretation of film from mainland China.
 Students will also have acquired the background knowledge necessary to “read” these films in the political, social, and cultural context of their production.